-- 2. In addition to the required courses listed in IV.A.1., students shall participate in annual Professionalism requirements sponsored by the Professional Development Office each academic year that he or she is enrolled in law school, unless alternative arrangements are made to the satisfaction of the dean, or the dean's designee.
-This is a non-credit bearing graduation requirement.
-Students will not be allowed to enroll in a subsequent academic year unless they have fulfilled the Professionalism requirements.
-Any student who does not meet annual Professionalism requirements for their class or make satisfactory alternative arrangements will receive a failing grade for the requirement. - 3.
-Each student must take one course to complete the Transnational requirement.
-The transnational courses are listed in Appendix J of this document. - 4.
-Students matriculating prior to January 2016 must take at least two hours of skills courses.
+2. In addition to the required courses listed in IV.A.1, 2L students shall participate in the annual Professionalism Day sponsored by the Professional Development Office, unless alternative arrangements are made to the satisfaction of the dean, or the dean's designee.
+Except for the 2L Professionalism Day Requirement, the 1L and 3L professionalism requirement is a credit bearing graduation requirement.
+Students will not be allowed to enroll in a subsequent academic year unless they have fulfilled the professionalism requirement for their year of study.
+Any student who does not meet annual professionalism requirements for their class or make satisfactory alternative arrangements will receive a failing grade for the requirement.

+3. Each student must take one course to complete the transnational requirement.
+The transnational courses are listed in Appendix I of this document.

+4. Students matriculating prior to January 2016 must take at least two hours of skills courses.
 The method of evaluation of a course determines whether it is a skills course.
 The faculty has identified the following skills courses as fulfilling the graduation requirement: